First Baptist Academy of Dallas

 First Baptist Academy of Dallas (commonly FBA) is a private, Biblically integrated, college preparatory Christian school located in Dallas, Texas.
 First Baptist Academy opened for grades K-7 on September 5, 1972, previously in Downtown Dallas.
 It is now located at a new campus in East Dallas, at the current Saints Athletic Complex.

 History

 Founding

-First Baptist Academy was founded as a private Baptist Christian School, leading with an "education of distinction" ethos.
+First Baptist Academy was founded as a private Baptist Christian School.
 Originally a centralized campus of FBCD, it was based in the Downtown Dallas area for over four decades.
-It was the realization of a Twenty-Seven Year dream of Dr. W.A.
-Criswell, then Pastor of the First Baptist Church of Dallas.

 FBA's inaugural date was September 5, 1972, commencing with Pre and Primary Grades.
 Subsequently, Lower and Upper Secondary Grades were introduced through single grade additions, in sequential ascending order, annually.
 By 1977, FBA graduated its first Senior Class.

 School leadership

 Brian Littlefield served as the head of the school until 2014 when he became the head of Central Texas Christian School.
 At that time Jason Lovvorn, an alumnus who began working at First Baptist in 2008, became the head of the school.